-This policy establishes guidelines regarding agency funds held by Texas State University, and applies to the establishment, maintenance, and use of agency funds by Texas State.
+- This policy establishes guidelines regarding custodial funds held by Texas State University, and applies to the establishment, maintenance, and use of custodial funds by Texas State.

-Approval to establish an agency fund is only granted when the funds will be used by the external party for activities consistent with, or in support of, the mission of Texas State.
-Refer to Section 03. for procedures regarding obtaining approval for establishing an agency fund.
+Approval to establish a custodial fund is only granted when the funds will be used by the external party for activities consistent with, or in support of, the mission of Texas State (refer to Section 03. for procedures regarding obtaining approval for establishing a custodial fund).

-The financial activities of the agency fund may not be complex or voluminous.
-The associate vice president for Financial Services (AVPFS) will work in conjunction with the vice president for Finance and Support Services (VPFSS) to determine when an activity is too complex or voluminous to justify acceptance of the agency funds.
-Refer to Section 04. for limitations on the financial activities of agency funds.
+The financial activities of the custodial fund may not be complex or voluminous.
+The associate vice president for Financial Services (AVPFS) will work in conjunction with the vice president for Finance and Support Services (VPFSS) to determine when an activity is too complex or voluminous to justify acceptance of the custodial funds (refer to Section 04. for limitations on the financial activities of custodial funds).

 Texas State will file any required IRS Forms 1099 associated with payments made by Texas State as a third-party processor on behalf of the external party.
 The external party is otherwise entirely responsible for any tax and regulatory compliance and filings.